The Mission to Malawi by the Against All Odds Still Standing (AOS), team. See & Like our Facebook Page www.facebook/AgainstalloddsUK

 We are also expecting to continue to raise funds to support our work in Malawi with your support and generous giving towards a sustainable programme of restoring lives and building hope.
 Watch out for the full report in November once the Mission to Malawi team returns.

 A warm welcome was extended by Colin Jackson co-founder of the AOS for this special fundraising event.
 Much fun and entertainment was enjoyed by all in attendance for this very worthy cause, as we welcomed our special guest artists and speakers.
 As you can see Fikelephi have met with the Malawi High Commissioner, Mr Bernard Sande, here in London and with his blessings we are taking this work forward.
 Donations, of clothes and medical supplies were made and pledged on the night.
-We will reach out to victims of GBV, Widows and Orphans with love.
-As well as take with us accredited Midwives to Malawi.
+We will reach out to victims of Gender Based Violence, Widows and Orphans with love.
+As well as take with us a accredited Midwife to Malawi.

 We thank Fikelephi for taking the bold step in organising the forthcoming Mission to Malawi, where Fikelephi will take a team with her to extend the time and resources to help fellow women in need.